aynorway/ay-ml-dashboard/README.md

 ![Dashboard Preview](./img/dashboard.gif)

-## The ay-ml-dashboard Project
+## Project Description

-This is a full-stack dashboard that turns complex data into clear visual stories.
-The frontend uses Vue3 with DataV / ECharts to create interactive charts, while the backend (Node.js + MySQL) and Docker handles data storage and processing.
-Designed to show full-stack development skills, with a flexible structure that lets teams easily add new data sources or chart types.
+This is a full-stack dashboard that turns raw data into easy-to-understand charts and graphs.
+The frontend uses Vue3 with DataV and ECharts to create interactive, real-time visualizations.
+The backend uses Node.js and MySQL to store and manage data securely.
+Built to show my ability to design complete systems (frontend + backend), it’s also easy to upgrade later—like adding logins, new charts, or live data feeds.
+Perfect for teams needing clear data insights without complicated setup.

+Breakdown:
+* What?
+Dashboard for data visualization.
+* How?
+Vue3 frontend + Node.js/MySQL backend.
+* Why?
+To prove I can build real-world tools from scratch.
+* What’s next?
+More features (logins, 3D charts, etc.) if needed.

 ![Dashboard Preview](./img/Vue.png)